radancyco/career-path-generator/README.md

-# Career Path Template
+# Career Path Generator
-A career path diagram generator created and designed for use by TMP employees.
+A career path diagram generator created and designed for use by Radancy employees.